Keyboard shortcuts

 Summary

 Skrills is a skills support engine focused on quality and portability.
-It validates skills for cross-CLI compatibility, analyzes token usage, and synchronizes configurations bidirectionally.
-The MCP server enables integration with both Claude Code and Codex CLI environments.
+It validates skills for cross-CLI compatibility across Claude Code, Codex CLI, Copilot CLI, and Cursor.
+It analyzes token usage, synchronizes configurations bidirectionally between all four environments, and provides both a browser dashboard and a self-contained HTML portal for offline exploration.